arnold-c/PhD-Dissertation/chapter_6/synthesis.typ

 In doing so, this opens the opportunity for the development and use of cheaper, less labor intensive, and logistically simpler diagnostics, such as (rapid) lateral flow diagnostic assays  @brownRapidDiagnosticTests2020 @warrenerEvaluationRapidDiagnostic2023 @millerAddressingBarriersDevelopment2015.
 Further, we identified conditions where accuracy was fundamentally limited; even with a perfect test, EWS occasionally trigger under null simulations due to endemic and imported cases.
 These boundaries can only be illustrated through comprehensive exploration across all axes of the surveillance system.

-#quote[
-  These two chapters illustrate the complexity in evaluating the performance (accuracy) of a detection system because the outcome depends on multiple interacting axes (% tested, test characteristics, threshold, shape and magnitude of noise).
-We found that similar accuracy could be achieved for a range of setting by trading off characteristics of these axes of the surveillance system.
-Further,

-  we identified regions of dynamics where accuracy was fundamentally limited — which can only be illustrated by considering the performance across all these axes.

-  Within Chapter 5, for example, there are numerous opportunities to balance the speed of detection against the frequency of false alerts.
-  Through the approach laid out in this dissertation, an explicit choice about the weight of speed against false positive rates must be made for the calculation of the accuracy of the alert system.
-  Furthermore, once parameters have been set and simulations run, ]

 Assuming this approach provides public health personnel and policy makers the ability to consider all options and "optimize" the surveillance system to best suit their needs.
 Trade-offs and the balance of priorities must be evaluated on a context-specific basis.